 Hate to break it to you, but you cannot trust people.
 Initially, there were no cabin-facing cameras in Tesla vehicles.
 It was thought that an agreement before using Autopilot and detecting whether adequate pressure was applied to the steering wheel was sufficient to ensure that the driver would pay attention.
-Even when cameras were added, starting with the Model 3, they were not intended to monitor the driver.
-Elon Musk, CEO and Product Architect of Tesla, stated they were implemented to prevent people from vandalizing cars when they were used as robotaxis.
+Even when cameras were added, starting with the Model 3, they were not intended for driver monitoring.
+Elon Musk, CEO and Product Architect of Tesla, stated they were implemented to prevent people from vandalizing cars when they would be eventually used as robotaxis.
 However, George Hotz, President of Comma.ai was convinced that Musk would ultimately have to add driver-monitoring cameras to their vehicles.
 His prediction that people would misuse Autopilot as Tesla’s driver-assistance features advanced and gained in popularity turned out to be correct.

 "Do I still need to pay attention while using Autopilot?

 Yes.
 Autopilot is a hands-on driver assistance system that is intended to be used only with a fully attentive driver.
 It does not turn a Tesla into a self-driving car nor does it make a car autonomous.

 Before enabling Autopilot, you must agree to “keep your hands on the steering wheel at all times” and to always “maintain control and responsibility for your car.”
 Once engaged, Autopilot will also deliver an escalating series of visual and audio warnings, reminding you to place your hands on the wheel if insufficient torque is applied.
 If you repeatedly ignore these warnings, you will be locked out from using Autopilot during that trip.

 You can override any of Autopilot’s features at any time by steering, applying the brakes, or using the cruise control stalk to deactivate."